OfficeDev/office-js-docs-pr/docs/develop/sso-in-office-add-ins.md

 - **WebApplicationInfo** - The parent of the following elements.
 - **Id** - The application (client) ID you received when you registered the add-in with the Microsoft identity platform.
 For more information, see [Register an Office Add-in that uses SSO with the Microsoft identity platform](register-sso-add-in-aad-v2.md).
-- **Resource** - The URL of the add-in.
+- **Resource** - The URI of the add-in.
 This is the same URI (including the `api:` protocol) that you used when registering the add-in with the Microsoft identity platform.
-The domain part of this URI must match the domain, including any subdomains, used in the URLs in the `<Resources>` section of the add-in's manifest and the URI must end with the client ID in the `<Id>`.
+The domain part of this URI must match the domain, including any subdomains, used in the URLs in the `<Resources>` section of the add-in's manifest and the URI must end with the client ID specified in the `<Id>` element.
 - **Scopes** - The parent of one or more **Scope** elements.
 - **Scope** - Specifies a permission that the add-in needs.
 The `profile` and `openID` permissions are always needed and may be the only permissions needed.
 If your add-in needs access to Microsoft Graph or other Microsoft 365 resources, you'll need additional **Scope** elements.
 For example, for Microsoft Graph permissions you might request the `User.Read` and `Mail.Read` scopes.
 Libraries that you use in your code to access Microsoft Graph may need additional permissions.
 For more information, see [Authorize to Microsoft Graph from an Office Add-in](authorize-to-microsoft-graph.md).